DFPercush/PhysicalQuantity/README.txt

 	   Tested on the following systems:
 	      - Windows / Microsoft Visual Studio 2017
 		  - Linux Mint / g++ 7.4.0
-		  - Arduino IDE 1.8.10 (slight tweak recommended to use C++14, see installation)
+		  - Arduino IDE 1.8.10 / avr-g++ 7.3.0
+			(slight tweak recommended to use C++14, see installation)

 	- For Arduino/avr:
-		With NO_TEXT: 600 bytes flash memory, 15 bytes SRAM.
+		With NO_TEXT: 444 bytes flash memory, 9 bytes SRAM.
-		With text parsing, 12.4 KB flash memory, 115 bytes SRAM.
+		With text parsing/printing, 14.1 KB flash memory, 109 bytes SRAM.

-	- For PC/Windows/Linux:
+	- For PC/Windows/Linux: ('testconsole' binary)
 		Between 70 and 200 KB memory in "Debug" configuration Up to 700 KB with speed > size optimizations.